Skip to main content

 • test_vision.py: The main script.

-• requirements.txt: Dependencies (including Pillow to generate the image).
+• requirements.txt: Dependencies (including Pillow for image generation).

-• image_example.png: The image to analyze (the script will generate it for you if it's missing).
+• image_example.png: The image to analyze (the script will generate it for you if missing).

 requirements.txt